Skip to main content

 written by: Sofia Calderon

 In-Mind is an online magazine that publishes articles on psychological topics that are of interest to a general audience.
-I recently took over as editor-in-chief of the international (English) version... more
+I recently took over as editor-in-chief of the international (English) version of the magazine.
+I am very excited for the task and am eager to begin to publish new content on the site.
+A lot is happening in the world as well as in the field of... more

 • 09.03.2021 | Generalist Grab Bag